 - Talk with your member of Parliament and local Indigenous organizations about inviting the National Inquiry to your area.

 - Write to the commission asking them to ensure that investigation of law enforcement occurs during the inquiry.
-Contact information will be posted by Indigenous and Northern Affairs Canada as soon as it is available.
+Contact information is on the MMIWG website.

 - Participate in a vigil

 - Find a Sisters in Spirit vigil in your area on October 4 and show your support.
 Check out locations of existing vigils, or register your own.

 - Another appropriate date to hold a vigil would be December 6, the National Day of Remembrance and Action on Violence against Women in Canada.